 Although the industry would prefer self-regulation (i.e., the Consumer Privacy Protection Principles discussed below), some form of federal pre-emption will be necessary in order to avoid the patchwork of laws that emerged in regard to breach notification.
 In the prior administration, regulators focused considerable attention on vehicle privacy issues.
-In September 2016, the U.S. Department of

-Transportation issued its Federal Automated Vehicles Policy, 27 which Trade used the Federal Commission's ("FTC") Information Privacy Principles ("FIPP") as its guidepost.
-Such principles rely upon concepts of notice to the consumer, choice exercised by the consumer, access to by the consumer. cybersecurity protection of such data.
-28 As part of the December 2016 NHTSA V2V (Vehicle to Vehicle) Notice of Proposed Rulemaking, NHTSA provided a Privacy Impact Assessment29 which shows NHTSA's recognition of the privacy issues associated with V2V technologies and the tension between the benefits of new technology and personal privacy.
+In September 2016, the U.S. Department of Transportation issued its Federal Automated Vehicles Policy,27 which used the Federal Trade ("FTC") Commission's Fair Privacy Principles Information ("FIPP") as its guidepost.
+Such principles rely upon concepts of notice to the consumer, choice exercised by the consumer, access to data by the consumer, and cybersecurity protection of such data.28 As part of the December 2016 NHTSA V2V (Vehicle to Vehicle) Notice of Proposed Rulemaking, NHTSA provided a Privacy Impact Assessment29 which shows NHTSA's recognition of the privacy issues associated with V2V technologies and the tension between the benefits of new technology and personal privacy.